kouzant/go-short/README.md

 4. [Development](#development)

 ### Installation
-To install `go-short` download the binary from LINK_NEEDED.
+To install `go-short` download the binary from [here](https://github.com/kouzant/go-short/releases).
 You can start the server with `./go-short server`.
 In the _resources/_ folder there is a sample systemd unit file if you want to start it through systemd.

 In case you want the server to listen on a privileged port you should set the special capabilities for the binary file.